 Article 31: Where state secrets relating to counter-espionage efforts are disclosed, the state security organs give 15 days of administrative detention; where it constitutes a crime, criminal liability is pursued in accordance with law.

 Article 32: For those in unlawful possession of state secret documents, materials and other items, as well as those who unlawfully possess or utilize special purpose espionage equipment, state security organs may conduct a search of their person, items, residence and other relevant locations in accordance with law; and confiscate the state secrets documents materials and other items they unlawfully possessed, as well as the special purpose espionage equipment they possessed or utilized.
 Where the unlawful possession of state secrets documents, materials or other materials constitutes a crime, pursue criminal responsibility in accordance with law; where it does not constitute a crime, state security organs give warnings or administrative detention of up to 15 days.

-Article 33: Property that is lawfully sealed, seized or frozen by State security organs, or property that one clearly knows to be relevant to espionage activity that has been concealed, transferred, purchased or sold on behalf of others, or hidden or concealed is recovered by State security organs.
+Article 33: Property that is lawfully sealed, seized or frozen by State security organs, or property that one clearly knows to be relevant to espionage activity that has been concealed, transferred, purchased or sold on behalf of others, or hidden or concealed is to be recovered by State security organs.
 Where a crime is constituted, it shall be criminally prosecuted in accordance with the law.

 Article 34: Where foreign personnel violate this law, they may be given a deadline to leave the country or deported.